 Must include strategies that enable the worker to maintain their wellbeing as well as strategies to implement if indicators of deterioration are recognised.
-Strategies could also include those which are personal to the worker.
+Strategies could also include those that are personal to the worker.

-Support:
+5.2 Support:

 Must include offers available inside and outside the workplace, for example: